 A Romantic Log Cabin & Snow in Jackson Hole, Wyoming

-Ever considered staying in a log cabin?
+Ever considered staying in a log cabin in Jackson Hole?
 By the time you’ve finished reading this post, you’ll want to book one!

 On both occasions when we visited Jackson Hole, we stayed in both the Elk Country Inn and the Rustic Inn Creekside Resort & Spa.
 The Elk Country Inn is situated in the centre of town, whereas the Rustic Inn requires a short walk into town from the opposite direction.
-It totally depends on what you are looking for and what your budget is, but both of these places offer comfortable, affordable log cabins.
+It totally depends on what you are looking for and what your budget is, but both of these places offer comfortable, affordable log cabins in Jackson Hole.

 Elk Country Inn

 Elk Country Inn is part of the group ‘The Town Square Inns’ and is located 4 and a half blocks from the Town Square.
 The Elk Country Inn offers hotel rooms, suites and cabins … of course we opted for the log cabins.
 The log cabin was spacious, warm and cosy with a real Western feel.
 There was a kitchen/living area, bathroom and a separate bedroom with two Queen size beds (one for me to lounge around on whilst Ian was cooking!).
 The kitchen had a hob, microwave, fridge, kettle, lots of cupboard space and plenty of cooking utensils, cutlery and crockery.
 There was plenty of hanging space to dry your clothes, over a powerful hot air dryer, after a day of snowboarding.
 The cabins were cleaned daily, however anything left on the kitchen worktop or table was not washed up.